In memory of Charlotte Foster 2/24/1953 - 6/7/2017

 Thank you for your service.

 Charlotte Foster, RN, BSN, MHA was the Regional Director for Group Health’s South Sound Medical Centers in Olympia and Puyallup, Washington.
 She was the former Chief Nurse Executive for Swedish Medical Group (SMG) in Seattle.
 Her nursing background includes med/surg, Neurosurgery trauma and ICU, ambulatory clinic care, and nursing administration.
 Charlotte was also a licensed Medical Technologist for many years prior to becoming a nurse.

 In 2003, Char acquired an associate nursing degree.
 She went on to earn a Bachelor’s degree in Nursing, and a Master’s in Health Administration.
 In 2014, Charlotte graduated from the University of Washington’s Healthcare Regulatory and Compliance certificate program.

-Developing relationships with healthcare and educational institutions is important to Charlotte.
-She continues to work with nurse leaders and health care executives to develop resources and pathways to wellness in our communities and across the country.
+Developing relationships with healthcare and educational institutions was important to Charlotte.
+She continued to work with nurse leaders and health care executives to develop resources and pathways to wellness in our communities and across the country.
 She has been a committed advocate for the homeless, and underserved throughout her life.
 She has taken her message to the stage locally and nationally.
 A memorable national speaking event was in October, 2015 at the Press Club in Washington, DC.
 Charlotte spoke passionately about the need for additional mental health services and resources for the homeless.
 Her local efforts are demonstrated in her annual participation in the King County Free Clinic where nearly 5,000 people receive medical, vision, and dental care.
-These and many other accomplishments truly demonstrate the dedication that Charlotte has toward service for those in need.
+These and many other accomplishments truly demonstrate the dedication that Charlotte had toward service for those in need.

 "It is my belief that we are all an exquisite part of the universe designed to serve a purpose.
 That purpose is to serve each other so that we don’t cease to exist."